kirves/go-form-it/README.md

 Text fields
 -----------

 This category includes text, password, textarea and hidden fields.
-They are all instantatied by providing the name, except the TextAreaField which also requires a dimension in terms of rows and columns.
+They are all instantiated by providing the name, except the TextAreaField which also requires a dimension in terms of rows and columns.

 	f0 := fields.TextField("text")
 	f1 := fields.PasswordField("password")